Why Did My Home Mortgage Fall Through?

 Title issues can also make a deal fall through.
 In some cases, there may be a lien against the property, which means the seller owes a creditor of some sort, and the debt must be cleared before the home can transfer hands.
 This typically happens if they failed to pay a contractor or repair person or if they have unpaid income or property taxes.

-If neither the buyer nor seller is willing to pay these debts off, it could mean terminating the sales contract is necessary.
+If neither the buyer nor seller is willing to pay these debts off, it usually means the sales contract will be terminated.

 The bottom line on why a mortgage falls through